Raising awareness and fostering welcoming environments for our senior citizens.

-For more than 10 years, Aging Gayfully has supported the defense of the rights of LGBTQ + seniors and has offered tools and training for more inclusive seniors.
+For more than 10 years, Aging Gayfully has defended the rights of LGBTQ+ seniors, offering tools and training to those who support them.

-Consult our directory of organizations that have adhered to our Charter of well-treatment towards LGBT seniors
+Consult our directory of organizations that have signed our Charter for the fair treatment of LGBT seniors.

 Posters, guides, videos, and other resources to make your community more inclusive.

-The Aging Gayfully training is FREE, lasts 1 hour 30 minutes and includes an overview of concepts related to sexual and gender diversity, the evolution of LGBT rights and their impact on different generations, good practices to make one's environment more inclusive for LGBT seniors and a testimonial from an LGBT senior about their life experience.
+The Aging Gayfully training is FREE and lasts 1 hour 30 minutes.
+It includes: an overview of concepts related to sexual and gender diversity; the evolution of LGBT rights and their impact on different generations; good practices to make environments more inclusive for LGBT seniors; and a testimonial from an LGBT senior about their life experiences.

-Intended to be displayed in places where seniors meet, this Charter aims to show that your organization adheres to the eleven principles of well-treatment which tend to ensure an environment free from homophobia and transphobia.
-To join the list of our members, your organization must first follow the training and then have this charter adopted by your Board of Directors.
+The charter can be displayed in places where seniors meet.
+It signals your organization’s commitment to the eleven principles of fair treatment to foster a homophobia and transphobia-free environment.
+To join our list of signatories, your organization must first take the training, and then have the charter formally adopted by your Board of Directors.

-While an estimated 10% of seniors are LGBT, these people remain largely invisible, mainly for fear of disclosing their homosexuality or transidentity.
+While an estimated 10% of seniors are LGBT, they remain largely invisible, often for fear of disclosing their homosexuality or transidentity.

-This is because the majority of them have been forced into hiding to avoid prison, therapy, rejection by their families, religious communities and society as a whole.
+Many have been forced into hiding during their lives to avoid prison, therapy, or rejection from their families, religious communities and society as a whole.

-These rejections and prejudices have left their mark and several studies confirm that LGBT seniors constitute a particularly vulnerable population.
-Although less evident than in the past, the stigma and prejudices suffered by LGBT people persist today.
-Many of them apprehend aging, for fear of finding themselves isolated in an unwelcoming environment in the face of their difference.
+Such rejection and prejudice has left its mark, and several studies confirm that LGBT seniors constitute a particularly vulnerable population.
+Though it might be less evident than in the past, the stigma and prejudice suffered by LGBT people persists today.
+For many, aging gives rise to the fear that they will be isolated in an unwelcoming environment, because they are perceived as being different.

 This is why Fondation Émergence has been committed for more than 10 years to making seniors' communities more inclusive.